-- Inform your hairdresser or barber about some of your favorite vegan beauty products that aren’t tested on animals.
+- Tell your hairdresser or barber about some of your favorite vegan beauty products that aren’t tested on animals.

 - Ask local restaurants and grocery stores to carry more vegan options, and offer some suggestions.

-- Put animal rights literature inside library books before you return them, and leave it among the magazines at your doctor’s office, in hotels, and in other locations.
+- Leave animal rights literature at your doctor’s office, in hotels, inside books before you return them to the library, and at other locations.

 - Take advantage of captive audiences.
 Your rideshare driver can’t avoid hearing you explain that animal agriculture is destroying the planet.

 - Put a bumper sticker that advocates for animals on your car.
 Imagine how many drivers and passengers will see the message.